andrewgreen76/flygreen/README.md

 - daemons in general / outside of systemd
   - (not specifically in the context of networking)
+  - importance
+  - no daemons in Apple II
 - systemd , systemd init
   - unwieldy structure
   - unit files